moorepants/pydy/README.rst

 Citation
 ========

-If you make use of the PyDy toolchain in you work or research please cite us in your publications or on the web.
+If you make use of the PyDy tool chain in you work or research please cite us in your publications or on the web.
 This citation can be used:

    Gilbert Gede, Dale L Peterson, Angadh S Nanjangud, Jason K Moore, and Mont Hubbard, "Constrained Multibody Dynamics With Python: From Symbolic Equation